-We are so fortunate to have Hege Kverneland, Corporate Vice President and Chief Technology Officer at NOV as our day one opening keynote at the Oil and Gas IoT Summit 2019.
+Hege Kverneland, Corporate Vice President and Chief Technology Officer at NOV is our opening keynote at the Oil and Gas IoT Summit 2019.

 With 25 years of engineering and R&D experience in the Oil and Gas industry what has been your biggest achievement?